Fort Lauderdale Construction Lawsuits

-In Florida, a construction defect lawsuit must generally be filed within four years of the project completion, and no more than ten years after completion.
+In Florida, a construction defect lawsuit must generally be filed within four years of the project's completion and no more than 10 years after completion.

 The legal cause of action (for example, breach of contract, negligence, or fraud) will also affect the filing deadline.

 Florida law requires that the builder be provided with written notification of alleged construction defects 60 days prior to a lawsuit being filed.
 Upon receiving the notice, the builder can potentially avoid a lawsuit by fixing the defect or offering a settlement.

 If you need legal representation regarding a Fort Lauderdale construction defect lawsuit, contact the Business Trial Group for a free case review.

 Fort Lauderdale Engineer and Architect Malpractice Attorneys

 In some cases, even when construction is completed according to specifications, underlying design problems can result in defects.
 The design professionals responsible for the faulty project design — including engineers and architects — may be held responsible.